jjuliano/runner/README.md

 It uses graphs to calculate the run-order of your workflows.
 So you can define your workflows and dependencies, and let runner orchestrate it for you.

+With runner you can:

+  * Eliminate overly complex and unmaintainable shell scripts.
+  * Git-OPS read: Have a single source-of-truth for your scripts and workflows.
+  * CI/CD Ready: runner binary can be deployed to any Docker image and/or include in your CI/CD pipeline.
+  * zero Python, zero Javascript.
+99% YAML configurations.
+(And shell-scripts)

 ## Step 1: Define your workflow
 `myService/runner.yml`